vladesovc/Da-Blogger/README.md

 ## Usage
 <a name="usage"></a>
   Usage instructions include - the ability to log in and log using the main promt on the homepage.
 You can also sign up to access the action blogging aspect of the application.
-Once you have signed up and signed in, you may make a post and or comment on other peoples posts!
+Once you have signed up and signed in, you may make a post and or comment on other people's posts!

 ## Credits
-  Collaborators with this project include Google, ChatGPT, along with the creators of Faker so I could utilize created data.
+  Collaborators with this project include Google, ChatGPT along with Tutors for the Bootcamp as well.
+Code has also been utilized from all Class Modules up to and including Module 14.

 ## License